-When our former A&P chairman said last month that Dickson Street was unsafe, Fayetteville was not impressed.
+When our former A&P chair said last month that Dickson Street was unsafe, Fayetteville was not impressed.
 Not just because it isn’t true but also because Dickson Street is one of three locations in Northwest Arkansas being considered for the expansion of a family-friendly organization called the Walton Arts Center.
 You may have heard of it.

-The chairman resigned shortly afterwards but his words are still echoing through the minds of many locals.
+The chair resigned shortly afterwards but his words are still echoing through the minds of many locals.
 “Why don’t we just do something about it?” said Lee Ann Kendrick, while discussing the situation with her daughter and a friend.
 “So I ran with it,” said Heather Kendrick-Gerlaugh, daughter of Lee Ann.

 They did some thinking, some planning and a little bit of soapboxing and before the night was over, the idea for a Take Your Kids To Dickson event was born.
 That was a few weeks ago.
 The event is tomorrow.